sufisalman/intro2k8s/chapter3/code/README.md

 ## Task:

-Containerize a Java microservice web API application.
+Deploy a containerized Java microservice web API app using a containerized MySQL database as the backend.

 ## Success Criteria:

-Successful access to application rest end points running in a docker container from the host node browser.
+Successful test response from REST endpoints from a docker container app.

 ## Steps: